MrTomRod/assembly-curator/README.md

 # Workflow ideas

-Run the tool (assembler-tools load) once to create htmls for all assemblies.
+Run the tool (assembly-curator load) once to create htmls for all assemblies.

-Then, run the tool (assembler-tools serve) to start a web server:
+Then, run the tool (assembly-curator serve) to start a web server:

 - Interactive webserver
 - User selects contigs
 - Click on export creates curated assemblies

 # Assembler Tools